Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 31

 Mostly worked on the cards today.
 I wrote a flip method for the cards so that player 1 and player will have the same moves (from their respective points of view) rather than a flipped version of each other.
 I also wrote rand5() to produce a list of 5 different values, so that there would be no duplicates in our starting deck.
 And finally, I added in the rotation of cards.
+I also added in a dropdown menu during the game that allows you to return to the menu, restart the game, go to the red/blue win screen, skip to a position where you can capture the king, and skip to a position where you can reach the temple.